eXascaleInfolab/2018-Internship-TableDetection/README.md

 This guide should work you through every step required to install this application on your own server running Ubuntu 16.04, all you need is to have shell access, everything else will be provided in this document.

-I used the 5$/month Digital Ocean droplet that comes with 1GB memory, 25GB disk and a single core CPU.
+I used the 5$/month Digital Ocean droplet option that comes with 1GB memory, 25GB disk space and a single core CPU.
 This is perfectly sufficient for demonstration purposes but probably too slow to perform table detection on large datasets.
 You will find more about execution speed in the Performance section at the end of this document.

 ![IMG3](/home/yann/bar/images/IMG3.png)